 13.8 oz. sodium hydroxide

 If you’ve never made cold process soap before, please read my cold process soapmaking tutorial and do some research before getting started.
 You need to take proper safety precautions to avoid getting hurt and to create a successful batch.
 I also highly recommend the book The Soapmaker’s Companion: A Comprehensive Guide with Recipes, Techniques & Know-How (Natural Body Series – The Natural Way to Enhance Your Life) by Susan Miller Cavitch.
-Additionally, you can click here to see my step by step photos of the cold process soapmaking method from the album on my business fan page for Rebecca’s Soap Delicatessen.
+Additionally, for step by step photos and instructions on the cold process soapmaking method.

 Start by measuring your distilled water into a glass or plastic container.
 Then weigh out your lye and slowly stir it into the water until dissolved.
 Because lye puts off fumes, you’ll either want to do this outside or under an exhaust fan.
 Set aside to cool.

 In a stainless steel pot, weigh out the coconut oil, olive oil, palm oil, and shea butter.
 Heat on the stove until fully melted then set aside to cool.

 Weigh out your essential oils and measure out the pumice and set aside.